-The remodeled check out desk at the West Linn Public Library.
+The West Linn Public Library

 Financial Policies

 Accounting Policy

 The City shall establish and maintain its accounting systems according to generally accepted accounting practices and shall adhere to generally accepted accounting principles and standards promulgated by the Government Finance Officers Association (GFOA), Government Accounting Standards Board (GASB) and the Financial Accounting Standards Board (FASB).
 An annual audit shall be performed by an independent public accounting firm, which will issue an opinion on the annual financial statements, along with a management letter identifying any areas needing improvement.